dc4eu/educational-pilot/sectorial-eaa-catalogue/non-foundational-id/myacademicid-schema.md

               "type": "string"
             },
             "communityUserIdentifier": {
-              "description": "User's Community Identifier is an opaque and non-revocable identifier (i.e. it cannot change over time) that follows the syntax of eduPersonUniqueId  attribute of eduPerson.
-It consists of "uniqueID" part and fixed scope "erasmus.eduteams.org", separated by at sign.
+              "description": "User’s Community Identifier is an opaque and non-revocable identifier (i.e. it cannot change over time) that follows the syntax of eduPersonUniqueId  attribute of eduPerson.
+It consists of “uniqueID” part and fixed scope “erasmus.eduteams.org”, separated by at sign.
 The uniqueID part contains up to 64 hexadecimal digits (a-f, 0-9).
 The identifier is unique and persistent within the MyAcademicId namespace.
 The identifier can be used for identity matching, etc. OID: 1.3.6.1.4.1.5923.1.1.1.13 Definition: https: //wiki.refeds.org/display/STAN/eduPerson+2021-11#eduPerson202111-eduPersonUniqueId", "type": "string"
             },
             "europeanStudentIdentifier": {